sumukhpshetty25/yolov8-sign-detection-segmentation/README.md

-# Live Sign Language Detection and Body Segmentation using YOLOv8
+# Live Sign Language Detection and Live Segmentation using YOLOv8

 ## 🚀 Preview
 Here are some snapshots of the the Website: